Oil-free vegan Scottish oatcakes are perfect for those who are looking to reduce their oil-intake.

 Oil-free Scottish oatcakes have less ingredients and are more suited for those wishing to limit their oil and fat intake, as well as their sugar and salt levels.

-The third recipe is for oil-free vegan Scottish Cheesy oatcakes and these oatcakes have the addition of nutritional yeast flakes and are especially delicious.
+We also have a delicious oil-free vegan Scottish Cheesy oatcakes recipe and these oatcakes have the addition of nutritional yeast flakes which provides that irresistible cheesy hit.

 Store oatcakes within an airtight container for up to 7 days.
 Oatcakes may be last a few days extra if stored properly.
 A layer of kitchen foil covering the oatcakes can help maintain the freshness and crispness for longer.